compspec/jobspec/spec-1.md

 4. Within the top level batch, submitting other jobs to run training
 5. And doing the same for testing.

-While we could imagine another level of nexting (for example, the machine learning tasks each being a group with a subset of tasks) let's start with this design for now.
+While we could imagine another level of nesting (for example, the machine learning tasks each being a group with a subset of tasks) let's start with this design for now.
 It might look like this.
 Note that the requires (and other) sections are removed for brevity:

 ```yaml
 version: 1